 This table provides metadata for the actual indicator available from UK statistics closest to the corresponding global SDG indicator.
 Please note that even when the global SDG indicator is fully available from UK statistics, this table should be consulted for information on national methodology and other UK-specific metadata information.

-Average quality rating of public services in the UK
+Percentage of people who tend to be satisfied with public services in the UK

 |Unit of measurement||